idilugurnal/hypatos_challenge/README.md

 If not match occurs -1 is returned.
 If more than one match occurs -2 is returned.
 If a single match occurs the line index of the extraction match is returned.

+More than one match is treated the same way as no match.
+The reason is: it is not possible to determine which match to consider as the correct one therefore, this is counted as an error.

 ### 2. Compare matched items